jchris/sofa/README.md

 # Sofa: Standalone CouchDB Blog

-SofasShowcases the practicality of pure CouchDB applications.
-It should provide an easy way for people to put thier thoughts online, anywhere there's a Couch.
+Sofa showcases the [potential of pure CouchDB applications](http://jchris.mfdz.com/code/2008/10/standalone_applications_with_co).
+It should provide an easy way for people to put thier thoughts online, anywhere there's a running Couch.
 It's just HTML, JavaScript and the magic of CouchDB.

-Currently supports admin-only posting
+Currently supports admin-only posting and anonymous comments.

+## Current News

+Things are moving crazy fast around here right now as I bring this stuff up to ship-shape for the [CouchDB book](http://books.couchdb.org).
+I'll be renaming methods and stuff (if I find the time), any API feedback will be appreciated.

 ## Install CouchDB